SOM-Research/OCLsharp/README.md

 You can find a more comprehensive list of examples of OCL# expressions in the test-suite file (`unit_test.pl`).

-The **translator** rewrites the syntax tree of a OCL# complex expression as the syntax tree of an OCL- expression, that rely on a smaller and simpler core operators.
+The **translator** rewrites the syntax tree of a OCL# complex expression as the syntax tree of an OCL- expression, that rely on a smaller and simpler core of operators.
 OCL- is intended to provide the formal semantics for OCL.
 For example, OCL- does not include a single operand "minus" operation, so `-1` is rewritten as `0-1`.

     ?- translate_ocls_to_oclc( negative(int_const(1)), X ).
     X = minus(int_const(0), int_const(1)).